MiSTer-devel/MultiComp_MiSTer/README.md

 - 4800
 - 2400
 - __Serial Port__:
-- UART - use the MiSTer console port
+- Console Port - use the MiSTer console port
-- USER_IO - use the MiSTer user I/O USB 3.1 port
+- User IO Port - use the MiSTer user I/O USB 3.1 port
+- __Flow Control__:
+- None - no hardware flow control
+- RTS/CTS - enable hardware flow control using RTS/CTS signals

-#### Storage Configuration
+### Storage Configuration

 - __Storage Controller__:
-- SD Controller - use the secondary SD card as storage
+- SD Controller - select the secondary SD card as storage
-- Image Controller - use this to access the cmp image from the games/Multicomp directory
+- Image Controller - select this to access the cpm image from the games/Multicomp directory
+- __Storage Images__: Allows mounting disk images (.IMG files)

-#### Additional Information
+### Additional Information
 The OSD includes version information and build date tracking.
 This configuration interface provides comprehensive control over the MultiComp's core functionality, allowing users to switch between different CPU architectures, operating systems, and I/O configurations.

 The menu system is designed for straightforward navigation and configuration of the MultiComp's essential features, making it accessible for both basic setup and advanced customization needs.

+## Troubleshooting

+### Serial Communication Issues

+- If no response when typing:
+- Verify correct baud rate is selected
+- Check that the correct serial port is selected (Console vs User IO)
+- Try enabling/disabling flow control
+- For User IO port, verify cable connections match pinout documentation

+### Storage Issues

+- If unable to access CP/M:
+- When using SD Controller, verify SD card is properly formatted
+- When using Image Controller, ensure .IMG file is in the correct directory (/media/fat/games/MultiComp)
+- Try toggling "Reset after Mount" option

+### System Stability

+- 6809 Basic has known reset issues (inherited from original design)
+- If system becomes unresponsive:
+- Use OSD Reset function
+- Try power cycling the MiSTer
+- Verify correct CPU-ROM selection for your intended use

+### Known Limitations

+- If the DOWNLOAD\.COM program has reliability issues in CP/M use a slower baud rate, we have had some sucess at 2400 and 9600 baud, 115200 baud seems to consistantly drop characters even with flow control enabled
+- 6502 and 6809 Basic variants do not support SD card operations (no CSAVE/CLOAD)\

 ### License